JasoonS/open-explorer/README.md

 pnpm run dev
 ```

+## Reporting Issues

+If you encounter any bugs or have suggestions for improvements, please open a gh issue.
+Provide as much detail as possible to help us understand and resolve the issue.

 ## Contributions

 We welcome contributions and efforts to make Open Explorer better!
 If you have any questions or need further assistance, feel free to reach out to the maintainers.